resheku/my-awesome/README.md

 - [gforcada/flake8-builtins](https://github.com/gforcada/flake8-builtins) - Check for python builtins being used as variables or parameters
 - [giampaolo/psutil](https://github.com/giampaolo/psutil) - Cross-platform lib for process and system monitoring in Python
 - [gianchub/alembic-verify](https://github.com/gianchub/alembic-verify) - A library to help work with alembic migrations
+- [gioblu/NPC-Forge](https://github.com/gioblu/NPC-Forge) - NPC-Forge is a framework for building conversational agents that run on the CPU without relying on machine learning or LLMs.
 - [gitaarik/django-admin-relation-links](https://github.com/gitaarik/django-admin-relation-links) - An easy way to add links to relations in the Django Admin site.
 - [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development
 - [gnocchixyz/gnocchi](https://github.com/gnocchixyz/gnocchi) - Timeseries database